claudzeig/Protocol-Buffer-GRPC-Tutorial/index.md

   rpc greeting(HelloRequest) returns (stream HelloResponse);
 }
  ```
-Then follow the insturction in the Java installation section to add dependencies and plugins.
+Then follow the instruction in the Java installation section to add dependencies and plugins.
 ###### Generate the Stubs
 When you build the application, the plugin will convert the proto definitions into Java code.
 `mvn -DskipTests package`